CPD Excellence Hubs Programme (TLIF)

 - South Central

-We will soon be announcing further details of the schools selected to lead each of these five initial hubs, as well as locally recruiting partner schools to improve their CPD leadership, culture and processes, leading to improved student learning, teacher morale and sustainable, long-term school improvement.
+Led by five initial hubs in these five areas, we are locally recruiting for partner schools to improve their CPD leadership, culture and processes, leading to improved student learning, teacher morale and sustainable, long-term school improvement.

 This is a whole-school programme which will provide bespoke and sustainable support to schools for at least two years, starting in January 2018.
 Through working with senior and middle leaders, the CPD Excellence Hubs will impact up to 1500 teachers across our participating partner schools as they are exposed to higher quality professional development opportunities, including: